fjclark/python_package_tutorial/README.md

 ## 8. Versioning

-Code versioning is extremely important for reproducibility.
+Code versioning is important for reproducibility.
 We'll use [semantic versioning](https://semver.org/), a widely-adopted versioning scheme which uses the MAJOR.MINOR.PATCH format.
 We'll version our code `0.1.0`:

 - Major version 0: Indicates initial development phase and that our package is not yet stable.
 - Minor version 1: First minor release with some initial functionality.